Consensys/mythx-docs/docs/source/getting-started/index.rst

    .. image:: img/success.png
       :width: 50%

-.. note:: It is recommended that you link your Ethereum account to your profile as you will use this credential along with your password to access the MythX Api via client tools such as Remix.
+.. note:: It is recommended that you link your Ethereum account to your profile as you will use this credential along with your password to access the MythX API via client tools such as Remix.

    .. image:: img/metamask1.png
       :width: 50%